python/mypy/docs/source/class_basics.rst

 *************************************

-To use a protocol class with ``isinstance()``, one needs to decorate it with a special ``typing.runtime`` decorator.
+To use a protocol class with ``isinstance()``, one needs to decorate it with a special ``typing_extensions.runtime`` decorator.
 It will add support for basic runtime structural checks:

 .. code-block:: python